 *The French Way (in Spanish: Camino de Santiago Frances) which goes from the French side of the Pyrenees through the interior of northern Spain as far as Santiago de Compostela, in the Spanish region of Galicia.
 It’s the most famous and followed route of El Camino de Santiago.

-Interdisciplinary courses haven offered at Westminster College in 2007, 2010 and 2013.
-The topics have been confined from Spanish culture to History and Mathematic.
-Students have made film as following
+Interdisciplinary courses haven offered at Westminster College in 2007, 2010, 2013 and 2016.
+The topics have been confined from Spanish culture to History, Mathematics, and Anthropology.
+Students have made films as following

 Click here to see the Video: https://docs.google.com/file/d/0B_CBNfaEIuEWWU04c0pTOGpES2s/edit?pli=1